PatJ-CQU/e-portfolio-4-Censorship-and-Government/README.md

 https://www.esafety.gov.au/about-us/industry-regulation/social-media-age-restrictions

 ### Summary
 This article is by the e-safety commission.
-It contains
+It contains the laws made based on the e-safety commissioners recommendations.
+These laws are centred around which social media platforms are excluded from the age restrictions.
+This article also goes

 ### Justification